-A Youth Exchange is not a free holiday for young people.
-A Youth Exchange is a unique opportunity to learn about fellow young people living in different cultures and countries, a chance to develop new skills, to participate in a life changing experience and be involved in something different.
+A Youth Exchange is a unique learning opportunity to engage with peer young people living in different cultures and countries, a chance to develop new skills, to participate in a life changing experience and be involved in something different.

 What is involved?

-There is also an emphasis on inter-cultural engagement, informal language learning and understanding shared and different elements of the UK and the Middle East’s history.
-All of Asfar’s programmes promote equality and diversity, to resolve conflicts and fight against xenophobia and racism
+There is also an emphasis on inter-cultural engagement, informal language learning and understanding shared and different elements of the UK and other countries’ history.
+All of Asfar’s programmes promote equality and diversity, aim to resolve conflicts and fight against xenophobia and racism.

 An Asfar’s Youth Exchange, also includes concepts such as: Citizenship, Social Responsibility, Youth Participation and Volunteering.
 For instance, young Volunteers will have the opportunity to get involved in an Asfar Youth Exchange in order to develop their youth work skills.